Farnsworth, Robert L.

 Farnsworth’s poetry has appeared widely in magazines across the U.S., in Canada and the UK, including the Hudson Review, The Southern Review, Michigan Quarterly, Ploughshares, Tri-Quarterly, The American Poetry Review, Beloit Poetry Journal, Malahat Review, Poetry & Audience, etc..
 He published two collections from Wesleyan University Press: Three or Four Hills and A Cloud (1982) and Honest Water (1989), and most recently, Rumored Islands (2010) from Harbor Mountain Press.
 (Review)

 For seven years (1998-2005) he edited poetry for the national quarterly The American Scholar, and in the summer of 2006 was honored to be the resident poet at The Frost Place in Franconia, NH, an organization he now serves as a member of the board of trustees, and in 2011 as faculty for the annual Festival Conference in Poetry.
 Over the years, Farnsworth’s work has won a National Endowment for the Arts fellowship in poetry and a P.E.N.
 Discovery citation.

 Twice recipient of Bates’ Kroepsch Award for excellence in teaching, he has taught writing and literature in the SUNY system, at U.C.
 Irvine, Ithaca College, Colby College, and for the past twenty-one years at Bates.
 In 1991, in collaboration with his English department colleagues, he founded the concentration in creative writing, and the reading series now called Language Arts Live.
-He lives a few blocks from the college with his wife Georgia Nigro of the Bates Psychology Department, their two sons, and two Chinooks.
+He lives beside the Androscoggin River in Greene, Maine, with his wife Georgia Nigro of the Bates Psychology Department, and two Chinooks.

 Advanced Poetry Writing ENG 392